 The Pomfret Arms garden is one of Northampton’s little secrets.

-The bar’s handmade charm continues in the pub's outdoor space with its different seating levels and eclectic mix of hand-made tables, beribboned jam jar tea-light holders, ice-bucket planters and bicycle plant-stands.
+The bar’s handmade charm continues in the pub’s outdoor space with its different seating levels and eclectic mix of hand-made tables, ice-bucket planters and bicycle plant-stands.

-The Pomfret Arms garden is the perfect space for live music and outdoor events, and for al fresco drinks in the summer.
+The Pomfret Arms garden is the perfect space for live music, outdoor events and for al fresco drinks in the summer.
 Even when the weather isn’t warm enough to sit outside, it’s still worth a look.
 The dramatic lighting scheme makes the garden simply magical in the evening.